Term 2 - Spring 1

 In science, we'll be studying light and reflection.
 We'll be finding out what a light source is, what it means if something is luminous, how light travels, how shadows change, how our eyes function to help us see and how reflections work.

-In history, we're studying a non-European society that provides contrasts with British history – the Islamic Golden Age with a focus on Baghdad in AD900.
+In history, we'll be studying a non-European society that provides contrasts with British history – the Islamic Golden Age with a focus on Baghdad in AD900.
 We'll be finding out what the city of Baghdad was like in AD900 - who it was built for, how it was structured and why it was important.
 We'll use a variety of sources throughout our lessons to find out about everyday life, the House of Wisdom, key scholars and their developments and finally, the fall of the city.
 When we use sources, we'll be developing our understanding of their reliability and whether they may be affected by bias.

-In art, we're studying art and artists this half-term.
+In art, we'll be studying art and artists this half-term.
 We'll be learning how to analyse a painting and we'll use drama to find meaning.
 Next, we'll be making use of these skills to interpret an abstract piece of art before thinking about how art can portray messages or tell stories.
 Finally, we'll be considering different starting points for creative outcomes.

 Our Christian value this half-term is respect.